tchaudhry91/ts2019-challenges/tools/vagrant/README.md

 This file should be distributed to computers and following steps are required to install it:

 1. `vagrant box add laptop.box --name laptop`
-2. `vagrant init laptop`
-3. update new Vagrantfile with:

-    `config.vm.network "private_network", ip: "192.168.33.11"`

-    Where 192.168.33.11 is IP address that does not conflict with local network where vagrnt deployed
+2. in different terminal `git clone https://github.com/alekseymykhailov/ts2019-challenges.git` and cd to the repo dir
-4. `vagrant up`
+3. `vagrant up`

 System will be ready to use after completing these steps.
 Now user can start playing with kubernetes:

 1. Login to the vagrant box `vagrant ssh laptop`
 2. run `kubectl` commads inside vagrant box
 3. When VM is no longer required , adminstrator run `vagrant destroy` and deploy new VM for next user `vagrant up`

 ### Creating/Updating new box